tkram10/Career_Capstone/README.md

 4. The customer's age affects the repayment rate, as younger people are more likely to default.

  #### Difficulties that your group encountered along the way.
+ Our main difficulties during the project were performing the under-sampling technique to balance the target variable and hyper-parameter tuning.Hyper paramter tuning helped us in getting the accurate values of all the modeling techniques.

  #### What you learned in the project.
  1. Addressing class imbalance is critical, especially in this project.
-To Deal with class imbalance, we performed under-sampling technique to.
+To Deal with class imbalance, we performed under-sampling technique to balance the target variable.
  2. To deal with multicollinearity, performed VIF calculations and penalized regression techniques like LASSO which can effectively improves the performance of a model.
- 3. Data Pre-processing is the biggest challenge for any project.We used one hot encoder to encode the object variables into dummies so that the modeling can also be done on the factor variables.
+ 3. Data Pre-processing is the biggest challenge for any project.
+We used one hot encoder to encode the object variables into dummies so that the modeling can also be done on the factor variables.

 ### Modelling